ezolla/ftx-nft/README.md

 - [ ] Searching on both collections and NFTs
 - [ ] Sorting collections by issuer (all, eth, sol, ftt)
 - [ ] Individual NFT page with in-depth details
+- [ ] Improved loading states and no data states